House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: twinlynx, Shutterstock

 Repairing mistakes can be costly.
-We recommend getting quotes from various people, but don’t just choose the lowest bidder – choose the best value.
-Someone who is inexperienced and has no insurance could end up costing you thousands more after the job is done.
-Choose someone who isn’t expensive that you can trust to do the job right the first time.
+We recommend getting quotes from various contractors.
+Someone inexperienced without insurance could cost you thousands more after the job is done.
+Choose someone you can trust to do the job right the first time.

 Time Involved

 Some types of flooring may take longer to install.
-For instance, if the flooring does not come with a backing, then the contractor will need to install that on-site, which will raise the prices.
-There are also some rare factors that may make the installation take longer than it should – such as repairs that need to be made to your subfloor before the actual flooring can be put on.
-These can be expensive and will increase the overall timeline of the project, which means you’ll have to pay more wages to the contractor and their team.
+For instance, if the flooring does not come with a backing, the contractor will need to install it on-site, raising the prices.
+Some issues can make the installation take longer than it should, such as repairs that need to be made to your subfloor before the flooring can be installed.

 Repairs and Other Setbacks